 - professional development programs

-The startup hub was recently launched by CSU with its co-founders – the NSW Department of Premier and Cabinet, Bathurst Regional Council and Reliance Bank – and attended by Deputy Premier and Minister for Regional NSW, Small Business and Skills, Mr John Barilaro, MP.
+The startup hub was recently launched by Charles Sturt University with its co-founders – the NSW Department of Premier and Cabinet, Bathurst Regional Council and Reliance Bank – and attended by Deputy Premier and Minister for Regional NSW, Small Business and Skills, Mr John Barilaro, MP.

-CSU Deputy Vice-Chancellor (Research, Development and Industry), Professor Mary Kelly, said support of the Upstairs incubator hub in Bathurst is a natural fit for CSU.
+Deputy Vice-Chancellor (Research, Development and Industry), Professor Mary Kelly, said support of the Upstairs incubator hub in Bathurst is a natural fit for Charles Sturt.

 “Charles Sturt University is very proud to be a part of a program that will have a real impact on further developing knowledge in our regional communities.
 The shared commitment of the co-founders to bring this capability to the Central West is inspired by the talent and energy for innovation in our region,” Professor Kelly said.